 Dorset Joint Railway

-The familiar semaphore signal probably first arrived on the S&DJR in large numbers with the opening of the Bath Extension in 1874 and the rest of this page deals with the subsequent period.
-Minute 27 of the S&DJR Officers Meeting on 1-October-1875 stated "...all disc-and-crossbar signals on the line to be superseded by semaphores as renewal becomes necessary...".
+The familiar semaphore signal probably first arrived on the S&DJR in large numbers with the opening of the Bath Extension in 1874 and the rest of this section deals with the subsequent period.
+Minute 27 of the S&DJR Officers Meeting on 1-October-1875 stated "...all disc-and-crossbar signals on the line to be superseded by semaphores as renewal becomes necessary...", but it is clear from various official records that some D&C signals lingered until 1901-02.
 After the formation of the 'Joint' line in late 1875 the L&SWR assumed responsibility for its signalling, but although in later years there was much evidence of the influence of both the L&SWR and the subsequent Southern Railway (SR), nevertheless the S&DJR still managed to display its individuality.
-Some suitable illustrations can be found in "A Pictorial Record of Southern Signals" by GA Pryer and are referenced in this page as 'PRSS'.
+Some suitable illustrations can be found in "A Pictorial Record of Southern Signals" by the late GA Pryer [Ref 2] and are referenced in this page as 'PRSS'.

 Signal posts constructed from old rails were a common sight on the Southern Railway (SR), but this method of construction was neither invented by, nor exclusive to, the SR. It is unclear exactly when or why the S&DJR started using rail-built posts, but they appear to have been in use by about 1905 and there is some circumstantial evidence to suggest that they were introduced in the 1890s.
 It is possible also that this type of construction may have been superseded prior to the 1923 Grouping, presumably by a return to lattice posts, as at least one S&DJR rail-built post is known to have been replaced by a lattice post prior to that date.
 Exactly when the SR introduced their own design of rail-built posts also seems unclear, but the first widespread use appears to have been on the Wimbledon-Sutton line in 1929 (when they were described as "a novel idea" - clearly the reporter had not visited the S&DJR!), so the SR pattern may have begun to appear on the S&DJR in the early 1930s.